rnabioco/cellrangerAWS/README.md

 fastq file prefix that is shared by all files generated for the capture.
 For gene expression data there should be eight separate fastq files that share the same prefix.
 In the config file, the sample names must be listed with one name per line.
-A template config file that can be used to run the test (tiny) data provided by 10x genomics can be downloaded by right-clicking and saving this [link](https://github.com/rnabioco/cellrangerAWS/raw/master/PIPELINE/config.yaml).
+A template config file that can be used to run the test ("tiny") data provided by 10x genomics can be downloaded by right-clicking and saving this [link](https://github.com/rnabioco/cellrangerAWS/raw/master/PIPELINE/config.yaml).